comet-dev/CometJS/README.md

 CometJS is simple software development for building desktop applications.

 CometJS specializes in creating applications, but can also host them in a browser window.
 This practically sets it apart from the other popular frameworks, however, the app must be tested on the "web".
 Comet sends your app to a server (through desktop), but the common server is 1.100.COMET.
-From there, your app is public to share with the world from the "web" (on desktop, web window).
+From there, your app is public to share with the world from the "web" (on desktop, web window) as if it were a platform made on ice!

 To test if your app is valid, use: ```comet test <app>```
 > Note: CometJS is still in development!